 Ovulation pain (mittelschmerz)

-Some women experience slight ovarian pain before or during ovulation.
-Often referred to as mittelschmerz, ovarian pain that’s associated with ovulation may be caused by the growth of the follicle, which is holding the maturing egg, as it stretches the surface of the ovary.
+Some people experience slight pelvic discomfort or mild cramps before or during ovulation.
+Often referred to as mittelschmerz, pelvic discomfort that’s associated with ovulation may be caused by the rupturing of the follicle and the release of tiny amounts of blood or fluid.